gpazevedo/JS-Codility/README.md

 [BinaryGap](./BinaryGap/README.md): Find the size of the longest sequence of zeros in the binary representation of an integer.

+## Lesson 2: Arrays

 [CyclicRotation](./CyclicRotation/README.md): Rotate array A K times.

+[OddOccurrencesInArray](./OddOccurrencesInArray/README.md): Element with odd number of occurrances in an array.

 ## Development Workflow